percona/pmm-doc/source/dashboards/dashboard.mongodb-overview.rst

 |view-all-metrics| |this-dashboard|

-.. _dashboard.mongodb-overview.document-operations:
+.. _dashboard-mongodb-overview.document-operations:

-`Document Operations <dashboard.mongodb-overview.html#document-operations>`_
+`Document Operations <dashboard-mongodb-overview.html#document-operations>`_
 --------------------------------------------------------------------------------

 When used in combination with **Command Operations**, this graph can help